ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/preface.md

 You can notice that these questions are not conceptual ones and there is no dedicated material to address these roadblocks.

-How about a book or course that gives you enough exposure to the DS/AI field that you can yourself analyze what is needed for you and build your own roadmap?
+How about a book or course that gives you enough exposure to the data intelligence field that you can yourself analyze what is needed for you and build your own roadmap?

 > My answer to the above questions is this book.